ASTEROID ASTROLOGY

 How to Work with Fama Well

 Start by naming your Fama out loud.
 Ask yourself, or ask a few honest people, what the one-line description is.
-What is the adjective that gets repeated when your name comes up?
-That adjective is your Fama's signature.
-It will almost never match the adjective you would choose for yourself, and the difference is the information.
+What adjective gets repeated when your name comes up?
+That adjective can be compared with Fama's symbolism.
+When it differs from the adjective you would choose for yourself, the difference is the information.

 Then resist the urge to fight the signature.
 Fama does not yield to public-relations efforts in the short run.
 What she responds to is the long, repeated expression of who you actually are.
 Over years, your public name can be reshaped by consistent action.
 In any single season, she travels on her own power.